 The role of co-occurring disorders is prominent in opioid addiction.
 If you began using opioids to numb the emotional pain associated with past trauma, your treatment plan will focus on both of these areas.
 As you take back control over your addiction, you will work through the trauma that led you to use.
 You will learn healthier coping skills as you continue to set positive goals.

 How Long Is Rehab for Opioid and Heroin Addiction?

 Your treatment plan will adapt to your changing needs, so there is no definitive number of days, weeks, or months.
 Everyone’s experience is different, giving each individual the best possible chance of remaining sober.

-The length of treatment depends on a number of factors, including the program you participate in and the severity of your addiction.
-For example, if you participate in an inpatient treatment program, you will likely stay at our treatment facility for 30 days.
-However, some programs are 60 days, 90 days, or longer.
+The length of treatment depends on a number of factors, including the program you participate in and the severity of your addiction.Although most individuals addicted to opioids will participate in our inpatient program, some clients benefit from our outpatient program.

 Treatment Could Save Your Life